Mysterken/SalineAcademy/README.md

 Fix for common issues:

   - Permission issues: `docker compose run --rm php chown -R $(id -u):$(id -g) .`
-  - Slow api response: If on windows, move the project to the WSL filesystem
+  - Slow api response / no HMR for the frontend: If on windows, move the project to the WSL filesystem